quang-le/React_StreamedComponent/README.md

 So the new question is: can we implement the BLoC pattern using just React hooks (sppoiler: yes, we can) and if so, is it possible to develop custom hooks/components that provide the same quality of life (more compact, legible code).

-This is both a learning and quality of life project: as I'm using frideos' library to manage streams in Flutter: having similar feature available in React would allow me to easily use streams and the BloC pattern as I start working with React.
+This is both a learning and quality of life project: as I'm using frideos' library to manage streams in Flutter, having similar feature available in React would allow me to easily use streams and the BloC pattern as I start working with React.
 Creating this library or equivalent with hooks would also allow me to explore React through the lens of my Flutter experience and is a good shot at comparing the 2 frameworks.

 # Install and start test app